CraftyCurtis05/te-capstone-coffee-shop-locator/README.md

 ## Introduction

 This project was developed as part of a collaborative group effort to create a web application that allows users to register, log in, search for coffee shops based on their location, and view essential details like the name, address, and rating of nearby coffee shops.
-By utilizing the Yelp Fusion API, the application fetches a list of the closest 20 coffee shops, making it easy for users to discover new spots.
+By utilizing the **Yelp Fusion API**, the application fetches a list of the closest 20 coffee shops, making it easy for users to discover new spots.

 ---